nevoHimm/Pasta/README.md

 1 - choose 3 sauces.
 2 - choose richness of the sauces.
 3 - Decide portion size.
-4 - Pastas shapes will be generated and placed on a plate with the sauces you chose.
+4 - Pastas shapes will be generated and placed on a plate with the sauces you've chosen.